Karma121221/Taskify-It/README.md

-# 📘 AI Study Agent
+# Taskitize It!

-AI Study Agent helps you generate a personalized study plan from any syllabus PDF.
+Taskitize It! helps you generate a personalized study plan from any syllabus PDF.
 It breaks down your syllabus into structured topics, actionable tasks, and curated online learning resources.

 ---